HotscriptGG/dygression.js/README.md

 This is a implementation of different chatapp abstraction paradigm.

-It is a private alternative with some special hidden interface focused features
+It is a private alternative with some special hidden interface focused features.
+With specific threds operated from the keyboard vim-like style.